741 Colonel Ledyard Highway

 1.

-Mayor Allyn, III noted that Finance Director Matthew Bonin provided an updated ARPA
+Mayor Allyn, III, noted that Finance Director Matthew Bonin provided an updated

-Spreadsheet regarding the completed projects, projects in progress, and projects not
+ARPA Spreadsheet regarding the completed projects, projects in progress, and projects

 Steve Masalin reviewed and discussed the following Projects: